Friday, September 26

 Gabrielle Garland, I'll Get You, My Pretty, and Your Little Dog Too

-Gabrielle Garland’s first solo exhibition, I’ll Get You, My Pretty, and Your Little Dog Too, on view 4 September - 25 October at 511 West 22nd Street, is a collection of wall-mounted paintings depicting a series of architectural portraits.
-Using the homes illustrated to depict the personality of the people who live inside, rather than the actual people.
-Her impressionistic depiction of neighborhoods and street views of homes is done with affection and distortion, with fragments of details.
-Mailboxes, flower boxes, and more stretch, shrink, or lean at angles, capturing the emotional memory that blurs structural accuracy.
+Gabrielle Garland’s first solo exhibition, I’ll Get You, My Pretty, and Your Little Dog Too, is a collection of wall-mounted paintings depicting a series of architectural portraits that depict the personality of the people who live inside, rather than the actual people.
+Her impressionistic depiction of neighborhoods and street views of homes is done with affection and distortion, with fragments of details; she aimed to capture the feeling of the moment rather than focusing on details..
+Mailboxes, flower boxes, and more stretch, shrink, or lean at angles, capturing the emotional memory that blurs accuracy.

-Using paint and glitter on canvas, she depicts homes in distorted, illustrative ways that push a personality and liveliness to the inanimate objects that are the homes and the objects that adorn them.
-Rendered in bright colors and uneven warped perspective, Garland's homes take on their own humanlike expressions.
-Focusing more on the feeling and memory the artist had of the homes rather than what is real in life.
+Using paint and glitter on canvas, Garland depicts homes in distorted, illustrative ways that lend liveliness to the homes and the objects that adorn them.
+Rendered in bright colors and warped perspective, Garland's homes take on their own humanlike expressions, such as worry or joy.
+She focuses more on the feeling and memory of seeing these spaces on the street rather than how they appear in real life.

-The show space itself remains open with bright lights from the floor to the ceiling windows, along with the bright LED lights.
-The space itself feels a little too sterile, but allows the pieces to keep the spotlight on the plain white walls.
-The space allows the viewer to slow down and pick at every small detail meticulously painted within each home.
-Overall, the space feels too clean and too bright, in addition to the bright paintings; perhaps a warmer light would help with the human feel of the gallery.
+The installation of the show is open with bright lights from the floor to the ceiling windows, along with the bright overhead LED lights.
+This lighting feels somewhat sterile, but allows the pieces to keep the spotlight on the plain white walls.
+The space allows the viewer to slow down and really observe the details that were included in the pieces.

 Friday, September 12